mcmonkeyman/mcmonkeyman.github.io/_drafts/2016-04-27-going-shopping.markdown

 So now that I have a problem and some potential solutions how do I choose which is the best fit.

+## Criteria for comparison

 Things to consider when going shopping:

-* Feature set
-** Special features: Async support Libraries, integration with your framework, etc
 * Quality
 ** Test quality and coverage
 ** Stars/Likes
 ** Actively maintained?
 Last commit, is it assigned to person, has it been replaced by newer and shinyer thing
 ** Are there stable releases?
 ** Number of bug fixes
 * Likelihood of future developemt
 ** Active users
+** Active commiters
 ** Commit volume and age
 ** Gitter channel/ IRC Channel
+** Number of feature requests/ pull requests
 * Ease of integraion with your stack
+* Feature set
+** Special features: Async support Libraries, integration with your framework, etc

+## The Comparison

 {% highlight scala %} {% endhighlight %}

 # Conclusion

+It might be overkill to do this for every shopping oppertunity.

 # Further Reading